The Mayfair Witches Parlor

 The House

 This is the house that was used as the Mayfair house in Anne Rice's Mayfair Witches on AMC.
 If I understand correctly, it was the exterior of the house, and its garden, that were used.
+It does look like the front hall of the house was also used.
+If not, it was reproduced well on a soundstage.

-Now, I am devoting a page on this site to the Soria Creel house.
+Now, I am devoting a page on this site to the Soria-Creel house.
 Images are the easy part; I'm hoping to find more documentation of its history, architectural details, and other details to help distinguish it from 1239 First Street.
 I hope to add more information as I find it.

 This page is no doubt going to remain in a constant state of construction, so please keep checking back!